Tips For Evaluating Your Business Risks

 Credit Risks

-Taking out a loan to start or maintain your company or extending credit to a customer are two examples of small business credit risks.
+Taking out a loan to start or maintain your company or extending credit to a customer are two examples of credit risks that can affect cash flow and solvency.

 IT Risks